-- Funding strategy and the preparation of the Funding Strategy Statement and will prepare actuarial valuations, including the setting of employers' contribution rates at a level to ensure fund solvency and longterm cost efficiency and issue of a Rates and Adjustments Certificate, after agreeing assumptions with the Administering Authority and having regard to the Funding Strategy Statement. - Prepare advice and calculations in connection with bulk transfers and the funding aspects of individual benefit-related matters such as pension strain costs, ill health retirement costs, compensatory added years cost, etc. - Assist the Administering Authority in assessing whether employer contributions need to be revised between valuation as permitted or required by the Regulations - Provide advice and valuations on the exiting of employers from the Fund. - Provide advice to the Administering Authority on bonds and other forms of security against the financial effect on the Fund of employer default
+- Funding strategy and the preparation of the Funding Strategy Statement and will prepare actuarial valuations, including the setting of employers' contribution rates at a level to ensure fund solvency and long-term cost efficiency and issue of a Rates and Adjustments Certificate, after agreeing assumptions with the Administering Authority and having regard to the Funding Strategy Statement. - Prepare advice and calculations in connection with bulk transfers and the funding aspects of individual benefit-related matters such as pension strain costs, ill health retirement costs, compensatory added years cost, etc.

-Ensure that the Administering Authority is aware of any professional guidance or other professional requirements that may be of relevance to his or her role in advising the Fund.
+- Assist the Administering Authority in assessing whether employer contributions need to be revised between valuation as permitted or required by the Regulations, in particular in relation to any review of contributions between triennial valuations under Regulation 64A - Provide advice and valuations on the exiting of employers from the Fund. - Provide advice to the Administering Authority on bonds and other forms of security against the financial effect on the Fund of employer default - Provide reviews in relation to any decision by the Administering Authority to put in place a deferred debt agreement under Regulation 64(7B) or spread an exit payment under Regulation 64B - Ensure that the Administering Authority is aware of any professional guidance or other professional requirements that may be of relevance to his or her role in advising the Fund.